Utilities Screen

 Adjust the Controller

-You can adjust the location, size, and direction of the sound controller to make it easier to play.
+You can adjust the location and size of the sound controller to make it easier to play.

-By tapping "<" or ">" on the right side, you can move the position of the controller left or right.
-The number shows the current position.
-(1: closest position, 10: farthest position)
+By tapping or on the right side, you can move the location of the controller left or right; the number shows the current location.
+(1: closest, 9: farthest)

 Controller Size